xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 ## 2005: SceneJS Origins

 I started SceneJS as a weekend experiment, somewhere around late 2005.
-Back then, JavaScript wasn't as fast as it is now and friends at university like [@ohunt](https://twitter.com/ohunt?lang=en) were busy writing raytracers on JavaScript that took forever, as a kind of novelty.<br><br>The first version of SceneJS even rendered wireframe as DIV elements, arranged using [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm), so I wasn't expecting that to be particularly interactive.
+Back then, JavaScript wasn't so fast and friends like [@ohunt](https://twitter.com/ohunt?lang=en) were busy writing raytracers on JavaScript that took forever, as a kind of novelty.<br><br>The first version of SceneJS even rendered wireframe as DIV elements, arranged using [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm), so I wasn't expecting that to be particularly interactive.